SysBioChalmers/RAVEN/README.md

 If you are using RAVEN in any scientific work, please cite: [R. Agren, et. al, “The RAVEN Toolbox and Its Use for Generating a Genome-scale Metabolic Model for Penicillium chrysogenum,” PLoS Comput.
 Biol., vol. 9, no. 3, p. e1002980, Mar.
 2013.](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002980).

-## Installation
+## Releases
 RAVEN can be installed via cloning the Github repository as per below or by downloading and extracting one of the a zipped [release](https://github.com/SysBioChalmers/RAVEN/releases).
 Please note that the releases do not always represent the most up to date version.

+## Installation
+If using git please execute the below command in an appropriate directory.

 ```bash
 git clone git@github.com:SysBioChalmers/RAVEN.git
 ```

-Don't forget to add raven to you matlab path.
+Don't forget to add RAVEN (the directory extracted from the a release zip file OR the cloned git repository) to you matlab path.
 In matlab:

 ```matlab
 addpath(genpath('path/to/raven'))